wispurn/Fortnite-Optimized-Settings/README.md

 This is in the Tutorial.txt file.

++ These settings are more focused on performance that visuals.
-+ These are the *lowest* possible settings you could get with fortnite to ensure you have the best performance while gaming.
++ The *lowest* possible settings you could get with fortnite to ensure you have the best performance while gaming.
++ Decent for low end Laptops/PCS